Skip to main content

-We developed the direct view system for an optical axis/roll angle adjustment process to adjust the X/Y axis and roll angle of the camera.
-To ensure camera stability, we employ a spring mechanism with three points of contact on the reference surface.
+We developed the direct-view system for an optical axis/roll angle adjustment process to adjust the X/Y axis and roll angle of the camera.
+To ensure camera stability, we employed a spring mechanism with three points of contact on the reference surface.

-The process of joining precision parts demands a full inspection of the appearance of the product in addition to monitoring the process conditions.
+The process of joining precision parts demands a full inspection of the product appearance, in addition to monitoring the process conditions.

 Unlike conventional engine parts, electric products including purchased parts and finished products, require considerable time to move.
 In order to increase the production of inverters for electric motors we have launched an automated warehouse system that matches optimal inventory volume and just-in-time production.
 The system relies on activation signals from the line-side to send requests for single units to the automated warehouse.
 This system helps to avoid product oversupply and shortages.

-Conventional products use electrical discharge machining to bore injection nozzles, but our next-generation injectors use a high-precision laser processing method that results in sharper edges and smoother surfaces.
-It also reduces production time by 82%.
+Conventional products use electrical discharge machining to bore injection nozzles, but our next-generation injectors use a high-precision laser-processing method that results in sharper edges and smoother surfaces.
+It also reduces production time by 82 percent.

 In response to the growing market for DIG (Direct Injection Gasoline) high pressure engines we endeavored to differentiate our products.
 Using high-strength, high-reliability materials and structures that enable high pressure, low noise, small size, and light weight we were able to improve our competitiveness and reducing costs.